Application for a Grant

 The expected outcomes of the project are essential information for the adjudication of the proposal and are part of the Challenge evaluation criterion.

-In this section, you are provided with the opportunity to elaborate on the potential benefits and/or outcomes of your proposed project.
-You will also have the opportunity, via follow-up research reports, to share how your outcomes have evolved.
+In this section, elaborate on the potential benefits and/or outcomes of your proposed project.
+You will have the opportunity, via follow-up research reports, to share how your outcomes have evolved.

 Research outcomes include enhanced curriculum and teaching material, as well as graduate student supervision, enriched public discourse, improved public policies, enhanced business strategies, and innovations in every sector of society.
 Research outcomes, which are facilitated by the effective mobilization of knowledge, then permeate daily life in the form of new thinking and behaviour that lead to improvements in our economic, social, cultural and intellectual well-being.
 See SSHRC’s Guidelines for Effective Knowledge Mobilization for information about outcomes.